1971 Pakistan Military Officers' Revolt: The mutiny

-On 17 December 1971 just one day after the surrender by Eastern Command, Brigadier F.B.
-Ali, who was an Army officer, wrote his resignation letter accepting his own responsibility for the loss of East Pakistan and expected that Yahya Khan and his advisors would follow suit and also resign.
-But the next day Ali had heard that Yahya was planning to create a new constitution, which infuriated Ali.
-Brigadier Ali determined that the loss of the war with India was enough and that it was imperative to get rid of Yahya's military junta.
-He picked up Brigadier Iqbal Mehdi Shah, Colonel Aleem Afridi, Colonel Agha Javed Iqbal, Lt Col Khursheed, and other officers and told them that they owed it to Pakistan to get rid of the discredited junta and hand over power to the elected civilian representatives of 1970 Pakistani general election.
+On 17 December 1971 just one day after the surrender by the Pakistan Army's Eastern Command, Brigadier Farrukh Bakht Ali, who was an Army officer, wrote his resignation letter, accepting his own responsibility for the loss of East Pakistan and expected that Yahya Khan and his advisers would follow suit and also resign.
+But the next day Brigadier Ali had heard that President General Yahya was planning to create a new constitution, which infuriated Ali.
+Brigadier Ali determined that the loss of the war with India was enough and that it was imperative to get rid of Yahya's military government.
+He gathered up other army officers such as Brigadier Iqbal Mehdi Shah, Colonel Aleem Afridi, Colonel Agha Javed Iqbal, Lt Col Khursheed, and others and told them that they owed it to Pakistan to get rid of the discredited junta and hand over power to the elected civilian representatives of 1970 Pakistani general election.

 All officers present, agreed.
-However, there was a problem as Maj Gen Bashir "Ranghar", Major General R.D.
-Shamim, and Major General "Bachoo" Karim were in Gujranwala and had the authority to counter F.B.
-Ali's orders.
+However, there was a problem as more senior officers such as Maj Gen Bashir "Ranghar", Major General R.D.
+Shamim, and Major General "Bachoo" Karim were in Gujranwala and had the authority to counter Farrukh Bakht Ali's orders.

-On 19 December 1971, F.B.
-Ali arrested the three generals and seized command of Major General "Bachoo" Karim's 6th Armoured Division.
-Ali then sent Colonels Aleem Afridi and Agha Javed Iqbal to deliver a letter demanding Yahya Khan's resignation by 8 PM that night for being responsible for the loss of East Pakistan.
-The two colonels took the letter to CGS Gul Hassan, who initially felt saddened by the defeat in the war and told them that he planned to leave the army.
+On 19 December 1971, Farrukh Bakht Ali arrested the three generals and seized command of Major General "Bachoo" Karim's 6th Armoured Division.
+Brigadier Ali then sent Colonel Aleem Afridi and Colonel Agha Javed Iqbal to deliver a letter demanding Yahya Khan's resignation by 8 PM that night for being responsible for the loss of East Pakistan.
+The two colonels took the letter to Chief of General Staff Gul Hassan, who initially felt saddened by the defeat in the war and told them that he planned to leave the army.
 However, upon learning about the contents of the letter from the two Colonels, Hassan's mood brightened, and he went to Air Marshal Abdur Rahim Khan.
 Hassan told Colonel Aleem Afridi and Colonel Agha Javed Iqbal to sit in Major Javed Nasir's office.